ChristosBaboulis/react-redux-app/README.md

 - ESLint (for linting and code quality)
 - Prettier (for consistent code formatting)
 - Jest (for unit testing and test runner)
+- Husky (for managing Git hooks like pre-commit formatting)

 ## Getting Started